valensupport/valensupport.github.io/pages/batch_request.md

 ### CoreRun Application Flow

-The input data for the Batch Application can be transmitted via the GUI or API, as a compressed “.zip” file format.
+The input data for the CoreRun Application can be transmitted via the GUI or API, as a compressed “.zip” file format.

 Each carrier can define their own naming convention according to their system requirements and constraints, provided the format is “.zip”.
-(See: Batch Application Processing Requirements ).
+(See: CoreRun Application Processing Requirements ).

 The zip file cannot be password protected.
 It cannot contain subfolders and should contain one file per relation, see below.